digital-asset/daml/docs/source/daml/intro/9_Functional101.rst

 - `Programming in Haskell (Graham Hutton) <http://www.cs.nott.ac.uk/~pszgmh/pih.html>`__
 - `Real World Haskell (Bryan O'Sullivan, Don Stewart, John Goerzen) <http://book.realworldhaskell.org/>`__

-Topics that might be worth exploring are:
+When comparing DAML to Haskell it's worth noting:

+- DAML has a ``with`` syntax for records that is not present in Haskell
-- Haskell's type system.
-The major difference to DAML is DAML's ``with`` syntax for records, though DAML does also support Haskell's curly brace record notation.
-Other than that, DAML simply doesn't support many of Haskell's more advanced type system features.
+- DAML supports Haskell's curly brace record notation
+- DAML doesn't support Haskell's more advanced type system features
-- Actions, called Monads in Haskell
+- Actions in DAML are called Monads in Haskell
 - Other standard typeclasses like Functors, Applicative Functors, Foldable, Traversable, MonadFail, etc.
 - How to translate procedural code into functional code.

 Functions
 ---------

 In :doc:`3_Data` you learnt about one half of DAML's type system: Data types.
-It's now time to learn about the other, which is Function types.
+It's now time to learn about the other, which are Function types.
 Function types in DAML can be spotted by looking for ``->`` which can be read as "maps to".

 For example, the function signature ``Int -> Int`` maps an integer to another integer.
 There are many such functions, but one would be: